 Molson Coors Brewing Company (formerly Coors Brewing Company) in Golden, Colorado, has a substantial presence in the Clear Creek Watershed, drawing groundwater for beer production and surface water to support operations.
-Beginning in the early to mid-1980s Clear Creek surface water came under substantial pressure from a combination of a diverse number of water quality and quantity issues from historical activities and an upsurge in population and economic growth in the region.
+Beginning in the early to mid-1980s, Clear Creek surface water came under substantial pressure from a combination of diverse water quality and quantity issues stemming from historical activities and an upsurge in population and economic growth in the region.
 With a need for and commitment to high-quality water and overall watershed health, Molson Coors became the prime motivator in a collective watershed movement targeted at engaging a broad range of interested parties in efforts to identify, fund, and implement watershed-improvement projects.
 These efforts led to the formation of the Clear Creek Watershed Forum.
-Its goal is to bring stakeholders together from throughout the watershed to share knowledge, attitudes, concerns, and values in order to develop cooperative strategies and projects that promote sustainable watershed management and water quality improvements.
-The forum held its first structured stakeholder gathering in 1993, drawing together nearly 100 highly diverse watershed participants-ranging from mountain rural to urban, agricultural, industrial, recreational, and regulatory-to address key watershed issues, including funding, project, and research priorities.
+Its goal is to bring together stakeholders from throughout the watershed to share knowledge, attitudes, concerns, and values in order to develop cooperative strategies and projects that promote sustainable watershed management and water quality improvements.
+The forum held its first structured stakeholder gathering in 1993, drawing together nearly 100 highly diverse watershed participants-ranging from mountain rural to urban, agricultural to industrial, and recreational to regulatory-to address key watershed issues, including funding, project, and research priorities.

-Since that time, biannual forums have been held to consult with the stakeholders to update and modify watershed management priorities and investments (with a focus on improving the ecological, economic, and societal issues within the watershed).
-A critical catalyst and source of funding at the inception of collective action efforts in Clear Creek, Molson Coors today continues to play an active role in the forum and several other Clear Creek watershed initiatives, including the Clear Creek Watershed Foundation and Upper Clear Creek Watershed Association-while other key watershed interests have joined in to own and provide support for continuing engagement efforts.
+Since that time, biannual forums have been held to consult with the stakeholders to update and modify watershed management priorities and investments, with a focus on improving the ecological, economic, and societal issues within the watershed.
+Molson Coors, a critical catalyst and source of funding at the inception of collective action efforts in Clear Creek, today continues to play an active role in the forum- and in several other Clear Creek watershed initiatives, including the Clear Creek Watershed Foundation and Upper Clear Creek Watershed Association-while other key watershed interests have joined in to own and provide support for continuing engagement efforts.

 Pursuing common objectives (collaborative collective action) seeks to move interested parties closer together and reflects a belief that finding common ground, establishing common objectives, and sharing implementation responsibilities hold the potential to increase both individual and collective effectiveness.
-In collaborative collective action, consensus among interested parties is highly desirable though not a necessary condition for success.
+In collaborative collective action, consensus among interested parties is highly desirable, though not a necessary condition for success.
 Decision making outside the collective action remains independent for participants, even as expectations may be established for joint activities among participants in the engagement.
 Formal accountability mechanisms are typically not put in place.
-Collective action resource commitments and expectations among interested parties typically increase relative to information sharing or consultative collective action, requiring careful management consistent with the company's capacity.
-Case Example 3, involving Suez Environment, showcases collaborative watershed engagement actions undertaken by Lyonnaise des Eaux, a French subsidiary of Suez Environment.
+Collective action resource commitments and expectations among interested parties usually increase relative to informative or consultative collective action.
+Case Example 3, involving Suez Environnement's Lyonnaise des Eaux, showcases collaborative collective action.

-Collaborative Collective Action: Suez Environment-Collaboration with Watershed Stakeholders for Improved Watershed Health
+Collaborative Collective Action: Suez Environnement-Collaboration with Watershed Stakeholders for Improved Watershed Health

-SUEZ ENVIRONNEMENT, through its subsidiary, Lyonnaise des Eaux, provides water distribution and sanitation services to municipalities and industrial companies throughout France.
-The company provides water for 19 percent of the French population, and it collects and treats waste water for 18 percent of the French population.
-As a water utility, SUEZ ENVIRONNEMENT has been actively engaged in water stakeholder consultation as an intrinsic part of its business operations.
-Recently, SUEZ ENVIRONNEMENT has made an explicit shift to its core water distribution model from "selling volumes" to "selling value" with an attendant evolution in the company's perspective on engaging interested parties throughout the watersheds within which it operates.
-The company has characterized this as an evolution in focus from a "small water cycle" - the distribution and treatment system - to the "large water cycle" - including resource protection in the entire watershed where the company provides water services.
-SUEZ ENVIRONNEMENT also developed twelve sustainability commitments, two of which speak directly to enhanced consultation with a full range of watershed stakeholders:
+Suez Environnement, through its subsidiary, Lyonnaise des Eaux, provides water distribution and sanitation services to municipalities and industrial companies throughout France.
+The company provides water for 19 percent of the French population, and it collects and treats wastewater for 18 percent of the French population.
+As a water utility, Suez Environnement has made stakeholder consultations an intrinsic part of its business operations.
+Recently, the company shifted its core water distribution model from "selling volumes" to "selling value," and thus its perspective on engaging interested parties throughout the watersheds in which it operates has evolved.
+Its focus has expanded from a small water cycle-the distribution and treatment system-to a large water cycle-including resource protection in the entire watershed where the company provides water services.
+Suez Environnement also developed 12 sustainability commitments, two of which speak directly to enhanced collaboration with a full range of watershed stakeholders: